Marcosnto/the-bronks-books/README.md

 ## Learning Process and choices

 The project was developed using React (using create-react-app as a framework) and the libraries described below.
 I chose to use technologies that I had not directly used in the professional environments I have worked in, such as Tailwind, Zustand, and ReactQuery.
 This allowed me to explore new tools and expand my knowledge.
-To guide me during this process, I used the documentation for each of them and community-produced articles/videos, some of which are mentioned below.
+To guide me during this process, I used the documentation for each of them and community-produced articles/videos (Stackoverflow, medium, youtuber as Jack Herrington).

 Regarding code quality, I chose to use Eslint, Prettier, and TypeScript to help me in writing code that is easy to understand and maintain.